coryrwest/B2.NET/README.md

 ## Release Notes

+*  0.1.9 Added Lifecycle Rules and Cache Control to bucket creation and updating.
 *  0.1.81 Switch targeting to netstandard1.3 and updated B2 endpoint
 *  0.1.7  Merged changes for file name encoding and maxFileCount from tomvoros
 *  0.1.6  Started URL Encoding file names.